House progressives poised to sink Biden’s infrastructure bill with help of Republicans

 At least 60 House progressives currently plan to vote against the infrastructure bill — more than enough to tank it — and Republicans are whipping against the legislation to help the far-left Democrats bring down the bill.

 House Republicans overwhelmingly oppose the infrastructure package.
-Still, at least ten GOP lawmakers have publicly stated they will support the bill and its promise of road and bridge projects, despite their leadership’s insistence that the bill is “inextricably linked” to Mr. Biden’s $3.5 trillion social welfare package.
+Still, at least 10 GOP lawmakers have publicly stated they will support the bill and its promise of road and bridge projects, despite their leadership’s insistence that the bill is “inextricably linked” to Mr. Biden’s $3.5 trillion social welfare package.

 “Well, obviously, you’ve seen some of our colleagues in the press saying that they support that bill.
-We whipped against it, among many reasons because Speaker Pelosi and President Biden have put them together as a package — meaning both they tax and spend — 4.3 trillion and the 1.2 infrastructure as $5.5 trillion package,” Mr. Scalise told The Washington Times.
+We whipped against it, among many reasons because Speaker [Nancy] Pelosi and President Biden have put them together as a package — meaning both they tax and spend — $4.3 trillion and the $1.2 infrastructure as $5.5 trillion package,” Rep. Steve Scalise told The Washington Times.
 “And so, we’ve whipped against, and we’re working to keep that number as low as we possibly can.”

-With 60 defections on her left flank, House Speaker Nancy Pelosi would need nearly that many Republican votes to get the bill across the finish line.
+With 60 defections on her left flank, Mrs. Pelosi would need nearly that many Republican votes to get the bill across the finish line.

 Keeping GOP crossovers as low as possible has become a critical mission for the minority party as Democrats’ intraparty divisions threatening to topple Mr. Biden’s top priorities: the infrastructure bill and his $3.5 trillion social welfare and climate change package.